spectrum70/sysghost/README.md

 <p align="center"><b> A simple init system</b></p>

-A **fast** and **easy to configure** init system, written in C with a very simple design, features kept at minimum, can be installed together with systemd.
+A **fast** and **basic** init system, written in C with a very simple design, features kept at minimum to leave to the user more freedom customizing the boot strategy as preferred.
+C code should be clear and well readable, and easy to modify or extended as needed.
+The **sysghost** init is, at the current stage, meant to be installed together with systemd, since some services as systemd-udevd are used by default.
+Code can be easily modified to avoid totally any systemd stuff.
 ```diff
 !
 Note: versions < 1.00 are alpha, experimental, don't expect too much from them.
 + Note: without systemd, some comfortable features of your system will be missing.